nagarajurahul/terraform-aws-multi-az-vpc/README.md

 It provisions public and private subnets, an Internet Gateway, and an optional NAT Gateway for secure outbound traffic from private subnets.

-New - Added IPv6 support
+New - Additionally, IPv6 support is included for modern network requirements.

 This module is designed for scalability, security, and best cloud architecture practices.

 ## Features

-**DNS Support for VPC**: It enables DNS support and hostnames for the VPC, by default.
+**DNS Support for VPC**: Automatically enables DNS support and hostnames within the VPC.

 **Multi-AZ Deployment**: Dynamically provisions subnets across all available Availability Zones (AZs) in the selected AWS region.

-**Public & Private Subnets**: Automatically calculates subnet CIDRs based on the number of devices per subnet.
+**Public & Private Subnets**: Efficiently calculates subnet CIDRs based on the desired number of devices per subnet.

-**IPv6 Support**: Add ipv6 address support to the VPC and our subnets through ipv6 CIDRs.
+**IPv6 Support**: Adds IPv6 addressing to both the VPC and subnets, ensuring scalability and future-proofing for your infrastructure.

-**Highly Available NAT Gateway (Optional)**: Supports single or no NAT Gateway for cost efficiency.
+**Highly Available NAT Gateway (Optional)**: Includes support for a single or multiple NAT Gateways for secure, cost-effective internet access from private subnets.

-**Tagging Support**: Apply common tags to all resources.
+**Tagging Support**: Ensures consistent resource tagging across all provisioned resources, making it easy to manage and identify resources in your environment.

+## Architecture

+This module provisions the following AWS resources:

+* VPC with customizable CIDR block

+* Public and Private Subnets across multiple Availability Zones (AZs)

+* Internet Gateway for public access

+* NAT Gateway (optional, for private subnet outbound traffic)

+* Route Tables for routing configurations

+* IPv6 CIDR blocks (if enabled)

 ## Usage